SashoVas/Finite-State-Automatons-Tool/README.md

-void | reverse() | Reverses the automaton void | minimize() | Minimizes the automaton bool | isEmptyLanguage() | Returns true if the language of the automaton is the empty set RegExHandler | getRegEx() | Returns a regEx with the same language as the automaton FiniteAutomata | Union(FiniteAutomata lhs,FiniteAutomata rhs) | Returns an automaton that is the union of lhs and rhs FiniteAutomata | Concatenation(FiniteAutomata lhs,FiniteAutomata rhs) | Returns an automaton that is the concatenation of lhs and rhs
+void | reverse() | Reverses the automaton void | minimize() | Minimizes the automaton bool | isEmptyLanguage() | Returns true if the language of the automaton is the empty set RegExHandler | getRegExSlow() | Returns a regEx with the same language as the automaton (with no optimization) RegExHandler | getRegExFast() | Returns a regEx with the same language as the automaton (with optimization) FiniteAutomata | Union(FiniteAutomata lhs,FiniteAutomata rhs) | Returns an automaton that is the union of lhs and rhs FiniteAutomata | Concatenation(FiniteAutomata lhs,FiniteAutomata rhs) | Returns an automaton that is the concatenation of lhs and rhs
 FiniteAutomata | KleeneStar(FiniteAutomata lhs) | Returns an automaton that is the KleeneStar of lhs